 For shopping, you’ll find the best high street stores on Gran Via and near Puerta del Sol, with more exclusive ultra-trendy boutiques on Calle Fuencarral and Calle Serrano.
 More traditional goods and crafts can be found in the smaller shops near the Plaza Mayor.
 Some of the world’s greatest art treasures are on display in Madrid.
 You’ll find the best of them in Madrid’s three word-class museums, the Prado, the Thyssen-Bornemisza, and the Reina Sofia.

-For football fans there is no lack of things to do in Madrid.
-You will not want to miss out on a tour of Real Madrid’s Bernabeu Stadium and the fascinating Real Madrid Museum – a fundamental part of Europe’s sporting heritage.
+Football fans will not want to miss out on a tour of Real Madrid’s Bernabeu Stadium and the fascinating Real Madrid Museum – a fundamental part of Europe’s sporting heritage.
 And with Atletico Madrid riding high in the Spanish Liga first division, you may also want to get tickets and visit the Vicente Calderon Stadium.

 And do not deny yourself the pleasure of one of Madrid’s finest institutions: the 3-hour lunch!
 This usually involves an aperitif around 13:45, then at least three courses, copious red wine to wash down delicious cuts of meat, delicious fresh salads and cheeses, and usually a digestivo or local liqueur to send you delirious to your siesta!
 Lunch lovers will also be delighted to find out that Madrid, although landlocked, is acknowledged in Spain as one of the best places to eat fresh fish and seafood, entirely due to the massive demand! ¡Buen provecho!